Eadgyth/Programming-Editor/README.md

 <p>
 REQUIREMENTS FOR TESTING<br>
 Running and compiling the program requires Java 8 or higher.
 The executable jar file in the folder 'JarAndPreferences' was made after compilation with JDK 8.
-Compliling and creating a a jar can be done with this program itself or by setting a Java project with existing sources in Netbeans (using the src folder in the repository).
-Compiling with a java version higher than 8 is also possible but some causes for compiler warnings are not yet removed.
+Compiling and building a jar of the program can be done with this editor itself or by creating a Java project with existing sources in Netbeans (using the src folder in the repository).
+Compiling with a Java version higher than 8 is possible too but some causes for compiler warnings are not yet removed.
 <p>
 If the program shall be used for compiling Java code by the built-in compile option it must be made sure that the program is run using the JRE contained in the JDK (and not the public JRE).